localstack/localstack-dev-spaces/README.md

-# localstack-dev-spaces
+# LocalStack on Openshift Dev Spaces

-Sample repo for running LocalStack in Redhat Openshift Dev Spaces
+Sample repo for running LocalStack in Redhat Openshift Dev Spaces.